 • Requires a desktop connection

-IDrive is the best online backup provider overall, it makes sense that it also ranks in our top five services for NAS devices.
-The 5TB and 10TB personal plans include the ability to back up a NAS of any kind.
-You can also use the smartphone apps to back up mobile devices and access files that you’ve backed up.
+IDrive is the best online backup provider overall, so it makes sense that it also ranks in our top five services for NAS devices.
+The 5TB and 10TB personal plans include the option to back up a NAS device of any kind.
+You can also use the smartphone apps to back up mobile devices and access files you’ve backed up.

 Disappointingly, you’ll have to connect your NAS to a desktop for a backup to run, as you have to include it in the backup set for your PC.
-This probably won’t affect anything if you regularly connect it long enough for a backup to run, but if you only mount your NAS for a few minutes at a time, the backup could easily become out of date.
+This probably won’t affect anything if you regularly connect it long enough for a backup to run, but if you mount your NAS for only a few minutes at a time, the backup could easily become outdated.

 However, you’ll also be getting one of the fastest online backups and a great feature set with plenty of backup and cloud storage features — including the ability to sync and share files.
 There’s even zero-knowledge encryption, in case you’re worried about the security of your data in the cloud.